-Meadowville Village Heritage Conservation District Plan, 2014: Property Inventory, Schedule B.1 retained on one lot and two additional residential lots,
+Meadowville Village Heritage Conservation District Plan, 2014: Property Inventory, Schedule B where the former coach house to the Inn was located.

-Historical Background: In 2001 the property at 7053 Pond Street, known as the
+Historical Background: In 2001 the property at 7053 Pond Street, known as the Apple detached garage was added in 2005.